jotruebl/jotruebl.github.io/drafts/2020-11-10-svr-river-flow.md

 ```
 ![image info](../assets/img/forest_river_flow_1/fig1.png)

 This plot shows the histograms of temperature for each location across the entire dataset.
 With histograms, we're looking to get a general idea of the dataset, including the spread, skew, and presence of outliers.
 We also want to see if it's unimodal, bimodal, or multimodal.
-These kinds of things are important because they may violate the assumptions of your model.
+These kinds of things are important for features and target data because they may violate the assumptions of your model.
+One benefit of random forests is that they don't really have much restictions on how the data should look.
+Specifically, this means there are no formal distributional assumptions, random forests are non-parametric and can thus handle skewed and multi-modal data as well as categorical data that are ordinal or non-ordinal.

 These distributions look fairly reasonable.
 No presence of major outliers.
 They appear to be multimodal, which makes sense given seasonality.
 We can get a bit more information if we plot the box plots.